tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step3.md

     2. The first line in the details indicates `/spree/store-frontend/app/views/spree/layouts/spree_application.html.erb:##`.
 The error is originating from the indicated line of the `spree_applications.html.erb` file for the store-frontend service.

-    Using this information, we can now easily go fix this error.
+    Using this information, you can now easily go fix this error.

 7. Click IDE tab, and then click `spree_application.html.erb`{{open}} to open the file.
 Locate the line indicated in the error in step 5, `line 39`.